 Download the BAMF Guidance here and discover details referenced in HMRC’s list, using provided reference points.

 |Key changes include:|

 Risk Assessment & Policy.

-It is now explicit that not only must AMP businesses must have these in place, but that they need to be refreshed at minimum once per annum.
+It is now explicit that not only must AMP businesses have these in place, but that they need to be refreshed at minimum once per annum.

 Exclusion of artists.

 This is confirmed in the Guidance (regardless of the artist being a sole trader or company).
 Note that legal language is used for this point, so it is not easy reading.